kubernetes-sigs/node-feature-discovery/docs/developer-guide/index.md

 This will build the documentation in a container and serve it under [localhost:4000/](http://localhost:4000/) making it easy to verify the results.
-Any changes made to the `docs/` will automatically re-trigger a rebuild and are reflected in the served content and can be inspected with a simple browser refresh.
+Any changes made to the `docs/` will automatically re-trigger a rebuild and are reflected in the served content and can be inspected with a browser refresh.

 In order to just build the html documentation run: